A Tariff is a Tax on Imported Goods: Understanding Its Role in International Trade

 - Trade Publications: Journals like The Economist and Trade Journal often analyze tariff changes.

-- Legal Resources: The WTO’s Dispute Settlement Body (DSB) publishes case summaries that can break down how tariffs are contested.
+- Legal Resources: The WTO’s Dispute Settlement Body (DSB) publishes case summaries that can clarify how tariffs are contested.

 Conclusion